rainoffallingstar/-/1218英语口语期末攻略（Predisscussion）.md

 ##### issue1 mother child stay-at-home mother

 - the development of child \company
+> if the parents don't take the child,then the child would be taken by his/her grandpa,or hire someone?
 - the income\career of mother
 - why is not the father? it is a kind of  gender inequality?
+> or say that it depends on who makes more money between the parents.
 - ...

 ##### issuse2  We Media  new life style

-- what is the relationship between this two concept?
+-
 - the content of we media
 - the form of we media
 - the concept of we media